-When purchasing oil of oregano be sure to get a brand that uses either organic or wild harvested herbs with a high carvacrol content.
+When purchasing oil of oregano be sure to get a brand that uses either organic or wild-harvested herbs with high carvacrol content.

 Raw Honey – Who does not love the taste of raw organic honey?
 Raw honey is important because it is unpasteurized.
 By contrast, pasteurized honey is void of all the enzymes, vitamins, antioxidants and other components naturally occurring in pure, raw honey.

 In its original state raw honey can be used for cuts, rashes, allergies, skin irritations, blemishes, and burns.
 It also boasts anti-viral, anti-bacterial, and anti-fungal properties.

 Want a lavish beauty treatment?
 Try lathering raw organic honey all over your scalp and body.
 Leave on for about an hour and then take a warm bath with sea salts to gently remove the honey.
 Your skin will thank you.

 Well, for now, this is the shortlist of my treasured herbal remedies.
 I hope you enjoyed this article and found the information to be valuable.